Jnguyen615/Stretch-tech/README.md

 ## Challenges:
 - Redux: This was our first time learning about as well as implementing Redux.
 While our application was relatively small it gave us a good opportunity to experiment and learn about the power that Redux offers to manage global state.
 - React: This was our collective second React Application.
-We enjoyed continuing to learn about the features, functionality, and requirements for implemntation within this library/framework.
+We enjoyed continuing to learn about the features, functionality, and requirements for implementation within this library/framework.

 ## Installation Instructions: